Little Hide

-"Little Hide" is the debut single by Northern Irish–Scottish alternative rock band Snow Patrol, released on 16 February 1998 and included on their debut album, Songs for Polarbears (1998).
+"Little Hide" is the debut single by Northern Irish alternative rock band Snow Patrol, released on 16 February 1998 and included on their debut album, Songs for Polarbears (1998).
 It is notable for being the first release by Snow Patrol for the label.

 Voice message

 The single was the first release by the band under the name "Snow Patrol" after changing from "Polarbear" due to copyright issues.

 The actual voice message concerning this name change can be heard at the start of the song "Little Hide":

 Hi Gary.
 Hi Jonny.
 Err Mark here.
 Just calling up because I've just been speaking to Rankin and he's going to send me a fax tomorrow that he's received from America regarding the use of the name Polarbear.
 They want to sue us or make sure that we basically don't ever use the name again.
 But I'll speak to you later about this.
 Sorry to drop the bombshell.